marclacome/choculator-help/developer/choculator_products.md

 Handled by Choc/OrdersController->processOrderCostsAndBatches.
 This calls EComm/OrderProcessRepository->processOrderCostsAndBatches
 and IngredientsProcessRepository->setOrderIngredients.
-This loops through all products in the order and creates arrays of ingredients, allergens and traces and saves them in the order table.
+This loops through all products in the order and creates arrays of ingredients, allergens and traces and saves them in ingredients column of the order table.
+For Variety Bags, ingredients are calculated when the order is processed from all products contained in the Variety Bag.